-17.3 Joint Occupational Health and Safety Committees
+17.3 Joint Occupational Health and Safety Advisory Subcommittees

-(a) The Employer and the Union agree to establish Occupational Health and Safety Committees at appropriate locations.
-Occupational Health and Safety Committees shall be composed of personnel employed at the location.
-The composition will be determined locally through management and local union representatives.
-Union representatives shall be appointed by the B.C.
-Government and Service Employees' Union.
-These committees will meet, at regular intervals to be determined by the committees, to make recommendations on unsafe, hazardous, or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness.
-A copy of all minutes of the Occupational Health and Safety Committees shall be sent to the Union and the Employer.

-- (b) Employees who are representatives on the Occupational Health and Safety Committee shall continue to receive the rate of pay they would have been receiving had they not been attending Occupational Health and Safety Committee meetings.
+- (a) The Employer and the Union agree to establish an Advisory Subcommittee to work through the Joint Labour-Management and Occupational Health and Safety Committees as per Clause 6.2 Joint Labour-Management and Occupational Health and Safety Committee.
+The subcommittee will meet, at regular intervals and in advance of required meetings outlined in Clause 6.2, to make recommendations on unsafe, hazardous, or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness. - (b) Employees who are representatives on the Advisory Subcommittee shall continue to receive the rate of pay they would have been receiving had they not been attending Occupational Health and Safety Committee meetings.
 Employees attending these committee meetings held on their days of rest or outside their regularly scheduled hours of work shall receive pay at straight-time rates equivalent to the duration of the meeting.
-This time shall not be considered time worked. - (c) There shall be one designate from the bargaining unit appointed to the building/worksite Joint Occupational Health and Safety Committee by the Employer.
-That designate shall be determined by the Union.
+This time shall not be considered time worked. - (c) The Advisory Subcommittee will be comprised of two union representatives appointed by the Union and up to two employer representatives appointed by the Employer.